 You can sign up for a Zip Money account online or in-store.
 The application takes about three minutes and requires your residential, employment and financial information as well as your email address and phone number.

-When you apply you will need to select from one of three credit limit tiers:
+When you apply, you'll need to select from these credit limit tiers:

 |Credit limit||Minimum repayment||Establishment fee|

-Once you agree to the contract and provide your payment information, you can now use and manage your account.
-Each purchase you make with your new account must be authorised by both you and zipMoney.
-After your purchase is authorised, zipMoney will pay the merchant on your behalf.
+Once you agree to the contract and provide your payment information, you can use and manage your account.
+Each purchase you make with your new account must be authorised by both you and Zip.
+After your purchase is authorised, Zip will pay the merchant on your behalf.

 Once your credit is repaid you can keep your account open.
 You won't be charged anything if your balance is $0.

 - Real-time approval.
 Signing up is quick and easy, enabling you to complete the entire process, including getting a real-time approval decision, in just a few minutes and even while checking out at a store.